vivin/gradle-semantic-build-versioning/README.md

 ## `tag`

+This task will create a tag corresponding to the current version (with an optional prefix; see `tagPrefix` under **General options**).
+It is recommended to use this task along with the `release` task when creating a release. **You cannot tag a snapshot release; use pre-release identifiers instead**.

+## `tagAndPush`

-This task with create a tag corresponding to the current version (with an optional prefix; see `tagPrefix` under **General options**) *and* push all tags.
-It is recommended to use this tag along with the `release` task when creating a release. **You cannot tag a snapshot release; use pre-release identifiers instead**.
+This task will create a tag corresponding to the current version (with an optional prefix; see `tagPrefix` under **General options**) *and* push the created tag.
+It is recommended to use this task along with the `release` task when creating a release. **You cannot tag a snapshot release; use pre-release identifiers instead**.

 ## `printVersion`